dssalaza/BookShelf/README.md

 ## Running the Project

 ### Start the Services
+Make sure you are running your docker daemon (docker desktop)

 Run the following command in the project root directory:
 ```bash
 docker-compose up